News|Articles|December 4, 2025

 During this week’s proceedings, Malone oversaw the meetings at CDC.

-The CDC made the current recommendation of universal birth dose vaccination in 1991, and in 2005, universal vaccination guidance was changed to neonates getting a birth dose within 12-24 hours of life.
+The CDC made the current recommendation of universal birth dose vaccination in 1991, and in 2005, universal vaccination guidance was changed to neonates receiving a birth dose within 12 to 24 hours of life.

-Although this has a long-established track record with both efficacy and safety, the current administration and Health and Human Services leadership decided to take up hepatitis B vaccination and the timing of the vaccine.
+Although this has a long-established track record with both efficacy and safety, the current administration and US Department of Health and Human Services (HHS) leadership decided to take up hepatitis B vaccination and the timing of the vaccine.

-The first presentation of the morning was made by Cynthia Nevison, PhD, who is a CDC contractor and environmental science researcher from the University of Colorado in Boulder.
-She made the claim without data that targeted measures being more effective over universal vaccination.
+The first presentation of the morning was made by Cynthia Nevison, PhD, who is a CDC contractor and environmental science researcher from the University of Colorado Boulder.
+She made the claim, without data, that targeted measures are more effective than universal vaccination.
 “The contribution to the universal birth dose is likely very small,” she said.
-Targeted measures include sharper declines in post transfusion hepatitis, needle exchange, etc. To see the list from her presentation look at table 1 below.
+Targeted measures include sharper declines in posttransfusion hepatitis, needle exchange, etc. To see the list from her presentation, look at Table 1 below.

-Nevison said the majority of infections came from immigrants (over 12,000 cases) compared to US born (over 8,000 cases).
+Nevison said the majority of infections came from immigrants (over 12,000 cases) compared with US-born people (over 8000 cases).
 Specifically, she focused on data looking at Asian immigrants.
-She spoke of horizontal transmission of HBV in Asian immigrants.
-(See Table 2.)
+She spoke of horizontal transmission of HBV in Asian immigrants (Table 2).

 Vaccine Safety

-Author and autism advocate Mark Blaxill who now works for the CDC presented on HBV vaccine safety.
-He said “safety evidence is limited,” on infants.
+Author and autism advocate Mark Blaxill, who now works for the CDC, presented on HBV vaccine safety.
+He said “safety evidence is limited” for infants.
 Blaxill does not have a medical or scientific background.

-He attempted to make a veiled connection between SIDS and vaccination, but there is no direct evidence to point out there was causation.
+He attempted to make a veiled connection between sudden infant death syndrome and vaccination, but there is no direct evidence to point to causation.

-He then concluded with findings around animal models, specifically mice, that there was immunological activation and neurobehavioral impairment after hepatitis B vaccines.
-(See Table 3.)
+He then concluded with findings from animal models, specifically mice, that there was immunological activation and neurobehavioral impairment after hepatitis B vaccines (Table 3).

 Question and Answer Session

-During the morning Question and Answer segment, a spirited discussion around data and the value of the benefit of the ongoing vaccination schedule that has been in place for decades.
+During the morning question and answer segment, there was a spirited discussion about data and the benefit of the ongoing vaccination schedule that has been in place for decades.

-“I take strong positions against the three presentations,” said ACIP panelist Cody Meissner, MD stated after Malone’s, Nevison, and Blaxill spoke.
+“I take strong positions against the 3 presentations,” ACIP panelist H. Cody Meissner, MD, stated after Malone, Nevison, and Blaxill spoke.

 He refuted Nevison’s points on antibodies and cellular immunity.
-He made the point that the evidence is very strong to lifelong Immunity to hepatitis B after completing the vaccination series.
+He made the point that the evidence is very strong for lifelong immunity to hepatitis B after completing the vaccination series.

 “This disease had gone down thanks to the vaccination,” Meissner said.

-Malone interrupted Meissner and said this was time for questions.
+Malone interrupted Meissner and said it was time for questions.

-“When we administer any vaccine we are weighing the benefit against the risk.
+“When we administer any vaccine, we are weighing the benefit against the risk.
 What is the risk?”
-Meissner asked noting there was no safety data being presented that suggested any adverse effects.
+Meissner asked, noting there were no safety data being presented that suggested any adverse effects.

 “We don’t have any reason to claim causality,” Blaxill said.

-Nevison said vaccine harm was established and proven by payouts from the Vaccine Injury Compensation program.
+Nevison said vaccine harm was established and proven by payouts from the National Vaccine Injury Compensation Program.
 Malone agreed, and Meissner disagreed.
 "I can absolutely tell you that these are not confirmed associations."
 He said Nevison was "incorrect."
-Meissner has been a member of the National Vaccine and Advisory Committee for HHS and a member of the Vaccines and Related Biological Products Advisory Committee for FDA.
+Meissner has been a member of the National Vaccine Advisory Committee for HHS and a member of the Vaccines and Related Biological Products Advisory Committee for the US Food and Drug Administration.

 “This committee fails,” association liaison and meeting attendee Jason Goldman, MD, said.
-“We need to look at all the evidence and not cherry pick.”
-He went on to say the committee needed to be transparent for who is in the ACIP working group.
+“We need to look at all the evidence and not cherry-pick.”
+He went on to say the committee needed to be transparent about who is in the ACIP working group.
 Malone said they could not do that, and Goldman disputed that.
 Malone corrected himself and said they would share that information.

 Vaccine Manufacturers

-Representatives of hepatitis B vaccines including GSK, Merck, and Sanofi were all given an opportunity to comment on the proceedings.
-All stressed the importance of birth dose vaccination including the long safety record, how 90% of infants who contract HBV become chronically infected, and doing another round of clinical trials would likely make the vaccines unavailable to individuals.
+Representatives of hepatitis B vaccines, including GSK, Merck, and Sanofi, were all given an opportunity to comment on the proceedings.
+All stressed the importance of birth dose vaccination, including the long safety record, how 90% of infants who contract HBV develop chronic infection, and how doing another round of clinical trials would likely make the vaccines unavailable to individuals.

 Reference